-A precise determination of the y coordinate requires a precise knowledge of the drift velocity in the gas volume, a velocity that must be monitored continuously.
+A precise determination of the v-coordinate requires a precise knowledge of the drift velocity in the gas volume, a velocity that must be monitored continuously.
 This is achieved with drift velocity monitors installed in the gas system close to each TPC.
 Each monitor can measure the drift velocity of the gas mixture either as it enters the TPC or downstream of it.
 These monitors consist of a drift region in a small gas volume defined by alternating brass and G-10 frames.
 Each brass frame sits at a fixed potential defined by a resistor chain that runs along the length of the volume.
-Four slits cut in the G-10 spacers let electrons from a Sr source enter the drift volume.
+Four slits cut in the G-10 spacers let electrons from an Sr source enter the drift volume.
 The slits are aligned in pairs separated by 1 cm.
-The drift region is connected to grounded cylinder with an anode wire in its axis.
+The drift region is connected to the grounded cylinder with an anode wire in its axis.
 The highest energy electrons from the two sources placed above the slits traverse the drift region and reach a scintillator located under it.
 The signal from the scintillator is the start of a FASTBUS TDC and the signal from the anode the stop.
 The drift velocity is determined from the time difference between the two peaks of the TDC distribution and the distance between slits.

-The TPC's are read out by multiwire proportional chambers where the primary ionization electrons are multiplied through avalanche at the anode wires (sense wires) by a factor of ~10000.
-Image charges are induced on an array of pads at virtual ground potential located 4.5 mm above the sense wires.
-For each track segment, the drift time provides the y coordinate, while the position and amplitude of the induced signals on the pad rows are used to extract the x- and z-coordinates.
-The pulse height of the induced signal on each pad, i, of an ionization cluster depends on the distance $(x-x_i)$ between the induced charge centroid, x, and the pad position, x_i .
-The resulting pulse height distribution, the Pad Response Function (PRF), is approximated by the Gaussian function where the charge distribution width σ_x is a function of the drift length, the track angle and the transverse and longitudinal diffusion constants.
-The geometry of the pad plane has been chosen so that on the average 3 to 5 pads collect the charges resulting from a primary ionization cluster.
+The TPCs are read out by multiwire proportional chambers where the primary ionization electrons are multiplied through avalanche at the anode wires (sense wires) by a factor of $\sim 10,000$ .
+Image charges are induced on an array of pads at a virtual ground potential located 4.5 mm above the sense wires.
+For each track segment, the drift time provides the y-coordinate, while the position and amplitude of the induced signals on the pad rows are used to extract the x- and z-coordinates.
+The pulse height of the induced signal on each pad, i, of an ionization cluster depends on the distance $(x - x_i)$ between the induced charge centroid, x, and the pad position, $x_i$ .
+The resulting pulse height distribution, the Pad Response Function (PRF), is approximated by the Gaussian function:

-$$P_i = A \cdot e^{-\frac{(x-x_i)^2}{2\sigma_x^2}}$$
+$P_i = A \mathrm{e}^{-(x-x_i)^2/2\sigma_x^2}$